influxdata/docs-v2/content/influxdb/cloud/get-started/setup.md

 1. If you haven't already, [download, install, and configure the `influx` CLI](/influxdb/cloud/tools/influx-cli/).
-2. Use the [`influx auth create` command](/influxdb/cloud/reference/cli/influx/auth/create/) to create an all-access token.
+2. Use the [`influx auth create` command](/influxdb/cloud/reference/cli/influx/auth/create/) to create an All-Access token.

     **Provide the following**: